Lgomes-GvizStudio/AI_Mod_Assistant/readme.md

 1. **Create the AI model Assistant.**
 ![My Image](qweqweqweqwess.png)
-- Ollama you Download LLama3 And use Lamma3.cyberpunk2077modAssistantFile to build your Custom AI Model
+- Ollama will Download LLama3 And use Lamma3.cyberpunk2077modAssistantFile to build your Custom AI Model

 2. **Start AI Assistant**